APIs-guru/openapi-directory/README.md

 Licenses
 --------------------------
 All code is released under the [MIT](http://opensource.org/licenses/MIT) licence.<br>
-All API specs contributed to project by authors is covered by the [CC01.0](https://creativecommons.org/publicdomain/zero/1.0/) license.<br>
+All API specs contributed to project by authors are covered by the [CC01.0](https://creativecommons.org/publicdomain/zero/1.0/) license.<br>
 All API specs acquired from public sources under the [Fair use](http://en.wikipedia.org/wiki/Fair_use) principal.

 Spec sources